Randomblock1/checkra1n-linux/README.md

 ## how to use
-Use the "Install Repo" option if you are on x86\_64.
-Otherwise, use "Direct Download", which will install checkra1n to /usr/bin.
+- "Install Repo"
+  - This will install the checkra1n APT repo, but only if you are using x86\_64.
+- "Direct Download"
+  - Installs checkra1n to /usr/bin for all devices, even non x86\_64.
+- "Procursify"
-"Procursify" will install the Procursus bootstrap to your device.
+  - Installs the Procursus bootstrap to your device.
 Learn more about Procursus [here](https://github.com/ProcursusTeam/Procursus).
 TLDR: Replaces Substrate with libhooker (supposedly better) and uses the Procursus repo for more up-to-date programs.
 Also, you get Sileo, in addition to Cydia.
+- “Save Blobs”
+  - Saves signed SHSH blobs so you can upgrade/downgrade to unsigned iOS versions if you have the right blobs.
+- "Credits"
+  - Is self explanatory
+- "Update"
-"Credits" is self explanatory, and "Update" uses curl to get the latest version of this tool.
+  - Uses curl to get the latest version of this tool.

 If you are not on a Debian based system, you may need to install dependencies manually.
 Just Google any errors and see if it means you're missing something.